Life can look good on the outside, and yet inside, your body feels tense, your mind restless, or your energy quietly depleted.

-I began noticing that many of the people I work with are not only dealing with external pressures, but they’re carrying what I now call Hidden Stressors — deeper forces that quietly create inner stress and disconnection.
+I began noticing that many of the people I work with are not only dealing with external pressures, but are carrying deeper forms of stress that quietly drain their energy and disconnect them from themselves.
+These thoughtful, capable people would say things like:

 • “I don’t know who I am anymore.”